 Have them live in a shelter for a few days or public housing?
 This could easily scare many folks straight, I am stealing this from the BBC show Secret Millionaire, but it would be good for folks who don’t realize where they are heading.

 Make people live for 6 months without their cars, and no cabs either, only a bus pass.
 This would be an interesting way to show folks where their bad habits could lead them (i.e. without a car, or an ability to come and go whenever they wish).

 I really wonder whether these folks who claim they have repented (financially) are really going to stay on the straight and narrow financially?

-Given we start a new year, all we folks who receive pay cheques (I believe the Japanese term is Salary-man), we get to start paying CPP and EI premiums again.
-For a lot of folks, they are just deductions that appear on every pay stub, but for folks who make over a certain amount, this deduction appears some time in the year, and after that, they get a “virtual raise” given they do not have to pay these deductions for the rest of the year.
+Given that we start a new year, all folks who receive paycheques (I believe the Japanese term is Salary-man) get to start paying CPP and EI premiums again.
+For a lot of folks, they are just deductions that appear on every pay stub, but for folks who make over a certain amount, this deduction occurs sometime in the year, and after that, they get a “virtual raise” given they do not have to pay these deductions for the rest of the year.

-It’s actually a pretty simple game to play and well worth a couple of minutes time to create a little model to figure this thing out.
+It’s a pretty simple game to play and well worth a couple of minutes to create a miniature model to figure this thing out.

-Jack gets paid bi-weekly, and works as an employee of XYYZZ.
-He gets paid a regular salary (assume no bonuses and such), so if we list the month in which Jack tells us “I stopped paying EI premiums this month” we can then approximate how much Jack actually makes in salary.
-We know from the EI web site that your premium is 1.73% of your insurable earnings (and the maximum insurable earnings is $42,300 in 2010).
+Jack gets paid bi-weekly and works as an employee of XYYZZ.
+He gets paid a regular salary (assume no bonuses and such), so if we list the month, Jack tells us, “I stopped paying EI premiums this month,” we can then approximate how much Jack makes in salary.
+We know from the EI website that your premium is 1.73% of your insurable earnings (the maximum insurable earnings were $42,300 in 2010).